HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Read more about when females stop growing.

-Boys begin puberty about two years later than girls, which is around age 12 to 13.
+Boys begin puberty about two years later than girls, which is around age 12 to 13 years of age.

 Boys grow for a longer period of time, and typically reach their peak height by age 18 years.